The Theory of Electrodynamics in a Linear Dielectric: Macroscopic Equations of Motion for Fields in a Dielectric

-are obtained from the Hamiltonian density, Eq.\ (\ref{EQb3.03}), using Eqs.\ (\ref{EQf2.18}).
-It is straightforward to reduce a second-order differential equation to first-order equations.
-To that end, we introduce a new field variable
+supplants the discrete canonical momentum defined in Eq.~(\ref{EQf2.14}).
+We can write the second-order equation, Eq.~(\ref{EQb3.06}), as a set of first-order differential equations.
+To that end, we introduce macroscopic field variables

+Obviously, ${\bf \Pi}$ is the canonical momentum field density whose components were defined in Eq.~(\ref{EQb3.07}) after making the substitutions indicated by Eq.~(\ref{EQb3.03}).
+Substituting the definition of the canonical momentum field ${\bf \Pi}$, Eq.~(\ref{EQb3.08}), and the definition of the magnetic field ${\bf B}$, Eq.~(\ref{EQb3.09}), into Eq.~(\ref{EQb3.06}), we obtain a Maxwell--Amp\`ere-like law